4-6tbspwhite sugardepending on the sweetness of the berries

 Instructions

-Make the raspberry sauce by adding the raspberries, sugar, and lemon juice to a small saucepan and bring to a boil while mashing the raspberries to break them down.
+Make the raspberry sauce by adding the raspberries, sugar, and lemon juice to a small saucepan, then bring to a boil while mashing the raspberries to break them down.
 Once it boils, turn the heat to low and simmer, stirring often, for 10-15 minutes.

 Strain the raspberry sauce through a fine mesh sieve to remove the seeds.
-Patiently scrape the pulp back and forth with a rubber spatula, as well as scrape the bottom of the outside of the strainer to extract all of the pulp, as that is what thickens the sauce.
-Set the strained raspberry sauce into the refrigerator to cool completely.
+Patiently scrape the pulp back and forth with a rubber spatula, scraping the bottom of the outside of the strainer to extract all of the pulp, as that is what thickens the sauce.
+Set the strained raspberry sauce in the refrigerator to cool completely.
 Side Note: If you would prefer to keep the seeds, simply skip the step.

-Make the graham cracker crust by combining the graham cracker crumbs and melted butter together in a small bowl; mix very well until it resembles wet sand.
+Make the graham cracker crust by combining the graham cracker crumbs and melted butter in a small bowl, and mixing well until it resembles wet sand.

-Make the whipped cream by using a hand mixer or a stand mixer, whip the ice-cold heavy cream into stiff peaks on medium-high speed, about 3-4 minutes.
+Prepare the whipped cream by using a hand mixer or a stand mixer.
+Whip the ice-cold heavy cream into stiff peaks on medium-high speed, about 3-4 minutes.
 Set aside in the refrigerator until needed.

 Gently fold the whipped cream onto the cream cheese filling slowly so you don’t deflate the air in the whipped cream.

-Place into the refrigerator for 30 minutes to become chilled.
-Side Note: Wrap the jars with plastic wrap if you are going to make way ahead of serving time.
+Place in the refrigerator for 30 minutes to become chilled.
+Side Note: Wrap the jars with plastic wrap if you are going to make them way ahead of serving time.